ruyangechristian/Vscode-Transparency/README.md

 ## 🚀 How to use

 1. install **GlassIt-VSC** extension
-   + VS Code Extension to set window       to transparent on Windows and          Linux platforms.
+   + to set window transparent on Windows and Linux platforms.
    + https://marketplace.visualstudio.com/items?itemName=s-nlf-fh.glassit

 2. **Use a High Contrasts Theme** from vscode -> 'Noctis High Contrast' in my case , choose what u **prefer**

-   *** important to use high contrast thm ***
+   - important to use high contrast thm!

    ---

 https://github.com/white-rose27/Vscode-transparenty.git